 Every 20 minutes, someone in the UK is told they have a blood cancer like leukaemia, lymphoma or myeloma.

 A blood stem cell donation from a matching donor could save the lives of many people with a blood cancer or blood disorder.
 Here we explain what blood cancer is, why people get it and how we find matching donors.

-For someone in need of a blood stem cell donation, finding a person with a matching tissue type is not easy.
-With more than 16,000 known tissue characteristics, that can occur in millions of combinations, finding a matching donor can be like winning the lottery!
+Finding a person with a matching tissue type for someone in need of a blood stem cell donation is not easy.
+With more than 17,000 known tissue characteristics, that can occur in millions of combinations, finding a matching donor can be like finding a needle in a haystack.